gbgabiola/todos/README.md

 # Requirements

-## Version 2
+## Version 3

+- [ ] Initialize the todos variable with objects
-- [x] It should have a function to add todo
+- [ ] Add function should add objects
-- [x] It should have a function to edit todo
+- [ ] Edit function should edit objects
-- [x] It should have a function to remove todo
+- [ ] It should have a function to toggle a todo